Lion's Mane and Ashwagandha Stack for Brain Fog

 Ashwagandha Dosage Guidelines

-Clinical studies on stress and cognitive function typically use 300-600 mg of standardized ashwagandha extract daily.
+Clinical studies on stress and cognitive function typically use 300 to 600 mg of standardized ashwagandha extract daily.
 Look for extracts containing at least 5% withanolides, the active compounds responsible for ashwagandha's adaptogenic and neuroprotective benefits.

 Begin with 300 mg once daily, taken in the morning with breakfast.
 After one week, if tolerating well but still experiencing significant brain fog, increase to 300 mg twice daily (morning and early afternoon).
 For high-stress periods, some individuals benefit from up to 600 mg twice daily, but this higher dose should be reached gradually over several weeks.